tokenize-x/tx-xrpl-token-migrator/README.md

 # XRPL bridge

-The XRPL bridge is one way XRPL to tx bridge.
+The XRPL bridge is one way XRPL to TX bridge.

 ## Build